Prince Harry accuses Associated Newspapers of 'criminality'

 He attended the High Court for a second day of legal arguments on Tuesday.

-The Duke of Sussex and six other claimants, including Sir Elton John, have claimed their personal information was obtained illegally and used to write stories for the Daily Mail and Mail on Sunday.
+The Duke of Sussex and six other claimants, including Sir Elton John and Baroness Doreen Lawrence - the mother of murdered teenager Stephen Lawrence - claim their personal information was obtained illegally and used as material for Daily Mail and Mail on Sunday stories.

 Associated Newspapers has dismissed the claims as "preposterous smears" based on a "fishing expedition".